 End-of-Quarter: Fall & Winter

 At the end of fall quarter and winter quarter, all leftover meals roll over to the next quarter, to be added on to the next quarter's total meals.
 Example: if 20 meals are left over from fall quarter, and winter quarter's meal allotment begins with 90, then the total meals available at the beginning of winter quarter is 110 meals.
 Note: Unlimited Meal Plan bonus meals do not roll over each quarter.

 End-of-Quarter: Spring (End-of-Academic Year)

-Meals do not carry over at the end of the spring quarter.
+2013-2014 academic year: Meals do not roll over at the end of the spring quarter.
 Students should plan to eat all of their meals before moving out of the residence halls or Student Housing Apartments (SHA).

 Purchasing Additional Meals